slavakung/slavakung.github.io/_portfolio/lrnns.md

 collection: portfolio
 ---

-A custom framework for deep *relational* learning, written completely from scratch in Java (with a Python frontend)
+A custom framework for deep *relational* learning, written completely from scratch in Java (with a Python frontend in progress).
-\

 see my [NeuraLogic](https://github.com/GustikS/NeuraLogic) repository

-\
-date: 2015-2020
-\
-role: developer
+NeuraLogic is a framework for combining relational and deep learning through a form of differentiable logic programming.
+It is an official implementation of the Lifted Relational Neural Networks concept.